AdaCore/spark2014/lrm/source/subprograms.rst

 Depends Aspects
 ~~~~~~~~~~~~~~~

+High-level requirements
+^^^^^^^^^^^^^^^^^^^^^^^

+#.
+Language feature:

+   * This language feature defines the dependency relation met by a given
+     subprogram, namely it defines which outputs are dependent on which inputs
+     [that is, it gives the information flow].

+#.
+Needs to be met by language feature:

+   * It shall be possible to specify the dependency relation that is met by a
+     given subprogram.
+     *Rationale: To allow provision of at least the same functionality as SPARK 2005
+     and to allow modular analysis.*

+   * It shall be possible to refer to both global data and formal parameters
+     in the dependency relation.
+     *Rationale: The inputs and outputs are given by both the global data and the
+     formal parameters.*

+   * It shall be possible to assume an implicit dependency relation on functions
+     and so an explicit statement shall not be required.
+     *Rationale: this is typical usage and saves effort.*

+#.
+Constraints:

+   * Nothing further needed.

+#.
+Semantics:

+   * That (X,Y) is in the dependency relation for a given subprogram
+     (i.e. X depends on Y) means that X is an output of the subprogram
+     such that the intial value of the input Y is used to set the final value of X on
+     at least one executable path.
+     *Rationale: by definition.*

+#.
+Consistency:

+    * The dependency relation defines an alternative view of the inputs and outputs
+      of the subprogram and that view must be equivalent to the list of global
+      data items and formal parameters and their modes (ignoring data items used only in proof contexts).
+      *Rationale: this provides a useful early consistency check.*

+#.
+General requirements:

+    * See also section :ref:`generic_hlrs`.

+Language Definition
+^^^^^^^^^^^^^^^^^^^

 A Depends aspect defines a *dependency relation* for a
 subprogram which may be given in the ``aspect_specification`` of the